 15% to Spectrum, Kitchener-Waterloo’s queer community space.
 They do a lot of cool stuff and maintain a very active calendar of events.

 15% to A Better Tent City, a cheap, no-barrier alternative to shelters in Kitchener.
-Instead of doing the shelter model where they turn everyone out during the day and then accept them back at night using a first-come-first serve basis, ABTC serves a more permanent community and gives people a place to keep their stuff and have a sense of stability.
+Instead of doing the shelter model where they turn everyone out during the day and then accept them back at night using a first-come-first serve basis (which is bad since demand outnumbers supply so there’s no sense of security for any shelter users), ABTC serves a more permanent community by giving them tiny homes to live in.

 To be honest, I’m still not really sure if doing what was basically a 50/50 split between effective and local charities was the right move.
 It’s definitely something I want to think through in more detail before this year’s donations.

-On the other hand, I do think that having a sense of rootedness in where you live is virtuous, and I genuinely do think that local charities are neglected and can be very powerful.
+On the other hand, I do think that having a sense of rootedness in where you live is virtuous (and a pretty big force multiplier in doing stuff that’s good), and I genuinely do think that local charities are neglected and can be very powerful.

 Getting My Goat

 Stuff about local/effective donations aside, I think my local charities were honestly pretty terribly chosen and motivated entirely by my lame monkey emotions.
 Spectrum because I’m gay and I attended some events that they hosted, and I had a really good time.
 ABTC because I work with people who are on the project and it seems cool.
 The refugee fund because I was following their story in local papers and they did a good job tugging on my heartstrings.

 I mean look I did look into everyone’s annual reports and make sure that they’re legit, and in the case of the refugees I ended up donating to my second choice since the first was literally in the middle of a money laundering scandal, but I basically made up the categories out of whole cloth since I didn’t have a super rigorous idea of what I wanted to do.